giovannamoeller/tip-splitter/README.md

 ## Features

-- **Dynamic Tip Calculation**: Automatically updates the total per person and total bill including tip as you input values.
+- **Dynamic tip calculation**: Automatically updates the total per person and total bill including tip as you input values.
-- **Customizable Tip Percentages**: Choose from common percentages or enter a custom tip amount.
+- **Customizable tip percentages**: Choose from common percentages or enter a custom tip amount.
-- **Split Flexibility**: Easily increase or decrease the number of people splitting the bill.
+- **Split flexibility**: Easily increase or decrease the number of people splitting the bill.
 - **Interactive UI**: Double-tap the logo to reset all inputs.

 ## Installation